pqrs-org/Karabiner-Elements/README.md

 The `make` script will create a **Karabiner-Elements-VERSION.dmg** in the current directory.
 The package is included in the dmg file.

-#### Notes when installing a package you built
+#### Step 4: Install the package you built

+Open the dmg file and install Karabiner-Elements from the pkg file inside it.

 The permissions you grant to Karabiner-Elements, such as background service startup and Accessibility access, are based on the code signing identity.
-Therefore, if the signer changes, these permissions become invalid and must be granted again.
+Therefore, if you switch from the officially distributed package to your own build, these permissions become invalid and must be granted again.

 macOS System Settings may not update its UI when permissions are invalidated by a signer change.
 In that case, reset the permissions by following these steps.